-All orders will be shipped in 3 working days upon receipt of payment, You may choose Express shipping or Economy shipping options.
-Economy shipping ways is free but will take some more days for the arrival of parcel.
+Orders will be shipped in 5-8 working days upon receipt of payment.
+You may choose express shipping or economy shipping options.
+We use Hong Kong DHL / EMS express shipping agent.
+Parcel shall arrive in 6-12 days after sending out(depending on the processing of shipping agent).
+Economy shipping is free but will take 5-10 days for arrival of parcel.

 Choose International Express Shipping & Get Faster Delivery.

 Free Shipping For All Orders With Extra Free Gift Enclosed!

 We accept Cryptocurrency Bitcoin, Bitcoin Cash, Ethereum, Litecoin!